arduino/docs-content/content/retired/07.library-examples/tft-library/TFTPong/TFTPong.md

 ![](assets/GLCD_sketch2.png)

 Connect the TFT screen to the breadboard.
 The headers on the side of the screen with the small blue tab and arrow should be the ones that attach to the board.
-Pay attention to the orientation of the screen, in these images, it is upside down.
+Pay attention to the orientation of the screen; in these images, it is upside down.

 ![](assets/GLCD_pong3.png)

 Connect the BL and +5V pins to power, and GND to ground.
 Connect CS-LD to pin 10, DC to pin 9, RESET to pin 8, MOSI to pin 11, and SCK to pin 13.
-If uyou're using a Leonardo, you'll be using different pins. see the [getting started page](https://arduino.cc/en/Guide/TFT) for more details.
+If you're using a Leonardo, you'll be using different pins.
+See the [Getting Started page](https://arduino.cc/en/Guide/TFT) for more details.

 ![](assets/GTFT_pong4.png)

-Click the image for a larger version
+Click the image for a larger version.

 ## Code